Key insights:

 Do consider your tree space

 Remember to consider the size of your room before you buy a holiday tree.
-You’ll want to decorate with a tree that complements the space and creates the illusion of a larger room.
-If you buy a tree that takes up too much room in an already tight space, it could make your room look small and potentially turn off some buyers.
+You’ll want to decorate with a tree that complements the space and helps create the illusion of a larger room.

-Don't clash with existing home décor
+Don't clash with existing home decor

 Do accentuate the positive